 Timothy R. McKinley

-November 2017
+XXXX 2020

 Alaska Department of Fish and Game Divisions of Sport Fish and Commercial Fisheries

 Symbols and Abbreviations

 The following symbols and abbreviations, and others approved for the Système International d'Unités (SI), are used without definition in the following reports by the Divisions of Sport Fish and of Commercial Fisheries: Fishery Manuscripts, Fishery Data Series Reports, Fishery Management Reports, and Special Publications.
 All others, including deviations from definitions listed below, are noted in the text at first mention, as well as in the titles or footnotes of tables, and in figure or figure captions.